scheinerman/SimpleGraphAlgorithms.jl/README.md

 * `iso2(G,H)` has the same functionality as `iso`, but applies various preprocessing to speed up the optimization.
 If the graphs are vertex transitive, this probably won't help.
 But if they have small automorphism groups, this will likely speed things up considerably.
+It will also likely detect when the given graphs are not isomorphic faster than `iso` will.

 * `iso_check(G,H,d)` checks if the dictionary `d` is an isomorphism from `G` to `H`.